jackcutting/vsrf/README.md

 ## Example

-To view an example of the application, simply go to: INSERT HEROKU URL
+To view an example of the application, simply go to: [https://www.vegansausagerollfinder.co.uk/](https://www.vegansausagerollfinder.co.uk/)

 ## Getting Started